Islam in Bangladesh: In British India

 The British East India Company was given the right to collect revenue from Bengal and Bihar by the Treaty of Allahabad after defeating the combined armies of Nawab Mir Qasim of Bengal, Nawab of Awadh, and Mughal emperor at the Battle of Buxar.
 They annexed Bengal in 1793 after abolishing local rule (Nizamat).
 The British looted the Bengal treasury, appropriating wealth valued at US$40 billion in modern-day prices.
 Due to high colonial taxation, Bengali commerce shrank by 50% within 40 years, while at the same time British imports flooded the market.
 Spinners and weavers starved during famines and Bengal's once industrious cities became impoverished.
 The East India Company forced opium and indigo cultivation and the permanent settlement dismantled centuries of joint Muslim-Hindu political, military and feudal cooperation.

 The Bengal Presidency was established in 1765.
-Rural eastern Bengal witnessed the earliest rebellions against British rule, including the Faraizi movement led by Haji Shariatullah and the activities of Titumir.
+Rural eastern Bengal witnessed the earliest rebellions against British rule, including the Faraizi movement led by Haji Shariatullah and the activities of Titumir and Karamat Ali Jaunpuri.
 The mutiny of 1857 engulfed much of northern India and Bengal, including in Dhaka and Chittagong.
 Following the end of the mutiny, the British Government took direct control of Bengal from the East India Company and instituted the British Raj.
 The influence of Christian missionaries increased during this period.
 To counter this trend, Reazuddin Ahmad Mashadi, Muhammad Reazuddin Ahmad of the Sudhakar newspaper and Munshi Mohammad Meherullah played prominent roles.

 The colonial capital Calcutta, where Bengali Muslims formed the second largest community, became the second largest city in the British Empire after London.
 The late 19th and early 20th-century Indian Renaissance brought dramatic social and political change.
 The introduction of Western law, government and education introduced modern enlightenment values which created a new politically conscious middle class and a new generation of leaders in science, politics and the arts.
-Sir Syed Ahmed Khan pioneered English education among British Indian Muslims, with many Bengali Muslims enrolling in Aligarh Muslim University.
 The First Partition of Bengal incubated the broader anti-colonial struggle and in 1906 the All India Muslim League was formed during the Muhammadan Education Conference in Dhaka.
 During this period a Muslim middle class emerged and the University of Dhaka played a role at the beginning of the emancipation of Bengali Muslim society, which was also marked by the emergence progressive groups like the Freedom of Intellect Movement and the Muslim Literary Society.
 Bengali Muslims were at the forefront of the Indian Independence Movement, including the Pakistan Movement.